 Mokule’ia Bay is not one of the most family-friendly places to snorkel in Maui.
 There are no restrooms.
 Plus, the long flight of stairs that leads to the shoreline is not very child-friendly.

-Other than that, it is an excellent place to snorkel in Maui during the spring, summer, and fall.
+Besides that, it is an excellent place to snorkel in Maui during the spring, summer, and fall.
 Large stones are buried down into the sand underneath the water.
 Those stones have been used to create habitats for the marine life within this bay.

 I do not recommend snorkeling in Mokule’ia Bay during the winter months.
 The waves can be quite powerful.
 If you do visit at that time of the year, it is best to stay on the beach.